Sp-cd-prep/JavaScript-Notes/Readme.md

 - **Closure is a concept that involves scope chaining but is not limited to it.** A closure is formed when a function retains access to variables from its outer scope, creating a closure even if it doesn't explicitly reference variables from the outer scope in its code.

-In summary, scope chaining is a mechanism, while closure is a result of that mechanism, indicating that a function maintains access to its outer scope's variables.
-Closures often involve scope chaining, but they are not synonymous.

-**1. Class and Inheritance in JavaScript:**
+## 1. Class and Inheritance in JavaScript:

 **Class in JavaScript:**